 Miguel Torres Escaleras de Empedrado Pinot Noir

-Tasting note: Delicate cherry red color, with little layer, as this variety of grape should be.
+Delicate cherry red color, with little layer, as this variety of grape should be.
 Intense, elegant aroma.
 It shows notes of sour cherry, rosehip, undergrowth, mushrooms and moss, which take us to the forests of the Chilean coast, the dawn and the faint, distant sea breeze.
 The mouth is balanced, fresh, mineral.
 It surprises with salty, flagstone and graphite notes, ending with a final, long, elegant, refreshing and distinct.
 Wine with personality that invites you to discover the secrets of pairing.
+Paired with wild mushrooms, stewed rabbit and hare, confit goose.

 Winery: Miguel Torres